Very Important Person (film): Critical reception

 The New York Times described the film as "trifling, even as modest British comedies go," and "burdened, rather than helped, by the presence of James Robertson Justice in a ponderous role," though Leslie Phillips and Stanley Baxter were found to be "particularly droll."

-The Radio Times however, noted a "winning comedy" with "witty script", "polished playing" - "Stanley Baxter gives one of his best film performances" - and "deft comic support from Leslie Phillips, Eric Sykes and the deliciously deadpan Richard Wattis."
+The Radio Times noted a "winning comedy" with "witty script", "polished playing" – "Stanley Baxter gives one of his best film performances" – and "deft comic support from Leslie Phillips, Eric Sykes and the deliciously deadpan Richard Wattis."